Is Evergy Inc (EVRG) Set to Underperform? Analyzing the Factors

 Financial Strength Breakdown

 Evergy Inc's financial strength indicators present some concerning insights about the company's balance sheet health.
-The interest coverage ratio of 2.44 positions Evergy Inc worse than 70.34% of 435 companies in the Utilities - Regulated industry.
+The interest coverage ratio of 2.44 positions it worse than 70.41% of 436 companies in the Utilities - Regulated industry.
 This ratio highlights potential challenges the company might face when handling its interest expenses on outstanding debt.
 The esteemed investor Benjamin Graham typically favored companies with an interest coverage ratio of at least five.

-The company's Altman Z-Score is just 0.67, which is below the distress zone of 1.81, suggesting that the company may face financial distress over the next few years.
-Furthermore, the company's low cash-to-debt ratio at 0 indicates a struggle in handling existing debt levels.
-Additionally, the company's debt-to-Ebitda ratio is 5.59, which is above Joel Tillinghast's warning level of 4 and is worse than 69.58% of 457 companies in the Utilities - Regulated industry.
+The company's Altman Z-Score is just 0.67, which is below the distress zone of 1.81.
+This suggests that the company may face financial distress over the next few years.
+Moreover, the company's low cash-to-debt ratio at 0 indicates a struggle in handling existing debt levels.
+Additionally, the company's debt-to-Ebitda ratio is 5.59, which is above Joel Tillinghast's warning level of 4 and is worse than 69.72% of 459 companies in the Utilities - Regulated industry.
 Tillinghast said in his book “Big Money Think's Small: Biases, Blind Spots, and Smarter Investing” that a high debt-to-Ebitda ratio can be a red flag unless tangible assets cover the debt.

 This article, generated by GuruFocus, is designed to provide general insights and is not tailored financial advice.
 Our commentary is rooted in historical data and analyst projections, utilizing an impartial methodology, and is not intended to serve as specific investment guidance.
 It does not formulate a recommendation to purchase or divest any stock and does not consider individual investment objectives or financial circumstances.
 Our objective is to deliver long-term, fundamental data-driven analysis.
 Be aware that our analysis might not incorporate the most recent, price-sensitive company announcements or qualitative information.
 GuruFocus holds no position in the stocks mentioned herein.